DOAGenesys/SF-LWC-SummarizationAPI/README.md

 # Genesys Cloud Copilot Summary & Wrap-up LWC for Salesforce

 **Disclaimer: This code is intended for research and demonstration purposes.
 It requires testing before being considered for use in a production environment.
-Ensure all security, error handling, and scalability aspects are thoroughly reviewed and addressed according to your organization's standards.
-In case production deployment is planned, test apex classes must be developed.**
+Ensure all security, error handling, and scalability aspects are thoroughly reviewed and addressed according to your organization's standards.**

 ## Overview